Healing Catalyst Corner by Denise LaBarre

 Here are some pointers for when you wake up and have trouble going back to sleep.
 Sometimes you awaken from a nightmare or startle awake with a racing pulse.
 Perhaps an unfamiliar sound or movement disturbs you and your thoughts get going, preventing you from falling back to sleep.
 Maybe you ate too much, or too late.
 There are many things that can disrupt sound, restful sleep.
 If this happens repeatedly, you may have established a pattern that is challenging to reset.

-If you have a pattern of night waking, your body and nervous system have likely been overloaded for a while, and it may take steady practice to retrain yourself to settle down and trust that it’s safe.
+If you have a pattern of night waking, your body and nervous system have likely been on overload for a while.
+It may take steady practice to retrain yourself to settle down and trust that it’s safe.
 Again, imagine those scared horses wanting to bolt.
 When they know a firm, wise handler “has the reins,” they will feel safe enough to calm

 Despite our technological sophistication, the most profound fixes are still – rest, water, a full breath, a smile. 😉